steve-doc/froggy-mem/README.md

 Build a simple, fun and challenging memory game that will engage the player.
 The theme of the game will be a series of colourful frogs set on a lilly pond.

 ### <a name="scope">Scope</a>
-The player will 'listen' to frogs that will ribbet and be visulally highlighted in a random order.
+The player will 'listen' to frogs that will ribbet and be visually highlighted in a random order.
 The player will then have to play back, or 'follow', the same order by clicking on the frogs.
- The game will get harder by the addition of more frogs each time the user succesfully completes the current sequence.
+ The game will get harder by the addition of more frogs each time the user successfully completes the current sequence.
  The player will accrue 1 point for every correct frog clicked.
  The game is over when the player makes a mistake.
 At this point their score will be compared to the current high score.
 A different game over message will be displayed depending on whether the play fails to, equals or beats the high score.